The Ideal CEO-to-Employee Pay Ratio? Much Lower Than You Think

 However, in 2011, he scaled it slightly back to a ratio of 20-to-1.
 Drucker said at the time: "I have often advised managers that a 20-to-1 salary ratio is a limit beyond which they cannot go if they don’t want resentment and falling morale to hit their companies."

 Sadly, his advice was not followed by many.
-In fact, the exact opposite happened, and to a massive and practically grotesque extent: The CEO-to-employee pay ratio has increased from 20-to-1 in 1996 to 202-to-1 in 2018.
+In fact, the exact opposite happened, and to a massive and practically grotesque extent: The statistics on the pay gap ratio between CEO-to-employee indicate that it has increased from 20-to-1 in 1996 to 202-to-1 in 2018.

 Take that in for a moment.
 Do some math if you’d like.